 The Insurance and Reinsurance Law Review: USA

 The United States insurance market is one of the largest financial markets in the world.
-In 2019, US insurers underwrote approximately US$1.47 trillion in life and non-life direct premiums, accounting for 39.10 per cent of the global insurance industry.2 To put that number in perspective, the US$1.47 trillion in underwriting amounted to roughly 6.86 per cent of the total US gross domestic product.3 Yet even these premiums fail to capture the full scale of the US insurance market.
-In 2019, the total cash and invested assets of US insurers reached US$9 trillion.4 As such, the US insurance market plays a significant role in the global economy.
+In 2020, US insurers underwrote approximately US$2.53 trillion in life and non-life direct premiums, accounting for 40.3 per cent of the global insurance industry.2 To put that number in perspective, the US$2.53 trillion in underwriting amounted to roughly 12 per cent of the total US gross domestic product.3 Yet even these premiums fail to capture the full scale of the US insurance market.
+In 2020, the total cash and invested assets of US insurers reached US$9.7 trillion.4 As such, the US insurance market plays a significant role in the global economy.

-In 2019, the US insurance market included US$678.7 billion in life and health insurance premiums, including annuities.5 This dynamic and highly competitive segment of the marketplace includes more than 1,000 insurance companies competing to underwrite a wide variety of products.6
+In 2020, the US insurance market included US$624.0 billion in life and health insurance premiums, including annuities.5 This dynamic and highly competitive segment of the marketplace includes approximately 1,800 insurance companies competing to underwrite a wide variety of products.6

-The 2019 US insurance market also wrote US$637.7 billion in premiums in the property, casualty and specialty markets, including, among others, comprehensive general liability, directors' and officers' insurance, errors and omissions insurance and workers compensation coverages.7 Competition within the highly fragmented property and casualty market is significant, with approximately 2,500 different insurance companies competing for business.8
+The 2020 US insurance market also wrote US$652.8 billion in premiums in the property, casualty and specialty markets, including, among others, comprehensive general liability, directors' and officers' insurance, errors and omissions insurance, and workers' compensation coverages.7 Competition within the highly fragmented property and casualty market is significant, with approximately 2,500 different insurance companies competing for business.8

-The underwriting of US reinsurance is also robust, with net premiums written to unaffiliated reinsurers totalling approximately US$61.8 billion in 2019.9 Reflecting the heightened complexity of reinsurance offerings, lower demand for reinsurance products and intense international competition, this market is concentrated in substantially fewer companies than the direct-side market.10
+The underwriting of US reinsurance is also robust, with net premiums written to unaffiliated reinsurers totalling approximately US$69.4 billion in 2020.9 Reflecting the heightened complexity of reinsurance offerings, lower demand for reinsurance products, and intense international competition, this market is concentrated in substantially fewer companies than the direct-side market.10

 Given the scope of the US market, it should come as no surprise that legal advisers specialising in insurance and reinsurance law span a broad range of specialties, including: insurance litigation and counselling; claims handling; regulatory compliance; professional and management liability; insurer liquidation and insolvency; and reinsurance disputes.
 The following sections provide a basic introduction to the language and practice of insurance law within the US market.